darebalogun/SYSC3303G4/Readme.txt

 	   time delay between the opening/closing of the door and time delay in between floors.
 	-> It also gets updates for next floor from the Scheduler

-ElevatorSusSystemTest.java:
+ElevatorSubSystemTest.java:

-	-> This file contains the ElevatorSubSystemTest class -> Contains Junit tests for the system.
+	-> This file contains the ElevatorSubSystemTest class -> Contain a Junit tests for the system.
+It tests if the ElevatorSubsystem constructor creates the appropriate object

 InputEvent.java:-

-	-> This file contains the InputEvent class
+	-> This file contains the InputEvent class which is used as a data structure to pass information from the FloorSubsystem to the Scheduler
 	-> Reads inputs from the InputEvents test file
 	-> Contains information about the current floor, destination floor, time between floors and direction of the elevator

+Pair.java

+	-> This file contains the Pair class which is used as a data structure to send arrival information from the ElevatorSubsystem to the Scheduler
+	-> and back to the FloorSubsystem.
+The Pair class functions similarly to a tuple however it only takes one string argument and one integer

 InputEvents.txt:-

-	-> Contains test cases/requests from the FloorSubsystem for the ElevatorSubSystem
+	-> Contains test cases/requests from the FloorSubsystem for the ElevatorSubSystem -> Change this file to change test cases in the system

 UML_DIAGRAM:-